 One year after joining Liberty’s staff as an assistant coach, Nikki Parsley was named the program’s second head coach on January 16, 2017.

-Parsley joined Liberty's staff as an assistant coach on May 1 in time for Liberty's first season as a part of the BIG EAST Conference.
-Parsley becomes the second head coach in the history of the program, taking over for program founder Jodi Murphy, who left in December 2016.
+Parsley joined Liberty’s staff as an assistant coach on May 1 in time for Liberty’s first season as a part of the BIG EAST Conference.
+Parsley is the second head coach in the history of the program, taking over for program founder Jodi Murphy, who left in December 2016.

 “From the moment I stepped on campus, I knew there was something unbelievably special about Liberty University and its field hockey program,” commented Parsley.
 “I truly believe Liberty is set apart from any other institution in the country to allow the school to glorify Jesus Christ.
 There is absolutely no place I would rather coach at than Liberty, and I’m blessed for the opportunity to lead such a unique group of young women.”

 "In just six short years, the Liberty field hockey program has established itself as a nationally prominent team, competing against the top teams in the nation, and I look forward to ushering LUFH into its next chapter,” continued Parsley.
 “My mission is to prepare players for lifelong success on and off the field by leading them closer to Christ, whilst developing a highly competitive and intense environment.
 After working with the team for the last year, we will look to build upon our success, continue to grow and make history.”

 Parsley came to Liberty after spending the 2014 and 2015 seasons as an assistant coach at Yale.